frig-js/frig/docs/index.md

 * **Simple** - Most form fields are 1 liners.
 Automatic type inference from your data keeps your form code short.
 * **Data-bindings** - Connecting any form to any data store is just 2 lines of code.
 100% Redux Ready!
-* **Layout agnostic** - Frig leaves the positioning of form elements completely in your control as the designer of the form.
+* **Layout agnostic** - Frig leaves the positioning and layout of form elements completely in your control.
 * **Powerful** - Validations, nested fieldsets, image previews, time pickers and color pickers are all included out of the box!
 * **100% React** - Unlike [tcomb-forms](https://github.com/gcanti/tcomb-form) **Frig** is built 100% in React so it should feel very familiar in any React project.